cynicalico/amanita/README.md

 > the point at which input characters stop being digits, or the point where the next digit
 > would cause a cell overflow, whichever comes first

-This leads to an interesting dillemma with line-buffered input for integers.
+This leads to an interesting dilemma with line-buffered input for integers.
 Consider the following
 input: <br>

 `abc1234\n`